yycho0108/vitamin-e/README.md

 # vitamin-e

+**NOTE** The code in the repository does not work yet.

-unofficial attempt to reproduce results from VITAMIN-E: VIsual Tracking And MappINg with Extremely Dense Feature Points
+Unofficial attempt to reproduce results from VITAMIN-E: VIsual Tracking And MappINg with Extremely Dense Feature Points

 ## Tracking